 Today’s Topic: How to Avoid Getting Stressed Out by Coaches

 Hi everyone.
 Welcome to Q&A with Coach Rebecca.
 I’m Rebecca Smith, founder and director of Complete Performance Coaching.
 I am here for my weekly song and dance about everything mental toughness for youth athletes.
-Just to give you a little background on me – I provide one-on-one coaching over Skype and FaceTime along with my fabulous team of educated and exciting coaches.
+Just to give you a little background on me – I provide one-on-one coaching over Skype and FaceTime along with my fabulous team of amazing coaches.

 We also run a full service mental toughness training facility online that you can access from anywhere in the world on your schedule.
-That is at performhappy.com, where you can basically go through everything I’ve ever taught in order, guided by me personally, and get yourself to that next level in sport.
+That is at performhappy.com, where you can work with me to overcome fear and build lasting confidence in sport and beyond.

 Mean Coaches and Stressed Out Parents